-Figure 5 Top: FAST sensitivity analysis of the synthetic calibration test with 20 cm standard deviation; the parameters are numbered from downstream to upstream cross-sections.
-Bottom: Sampling pattern and model performance during calibration at three randomly selected cross-sections.
+369 predictions in the steady-state solver and thus have limited effect on the overall performance.
+Sensitivity is driven by deviation; the parameters are numbered from downstream to upstream cross-sections.
+Bottom: Sampling pattern and model performance during calibration at three randomly selected crosssections.
 Cross-section numbering is from downstream to upstream.
-The objective is lowered during calibration.
+The objective is lowered